 Toei has argued that Go-Busters was ill-received because of this (especially following the then-recent Tsunami) but I personally believe they should be brave enough to admit when something fails simply because the majority of the fan base did not connect with it, instead of blaming outside factors.
 Fascinatingly, and thankfully, when a mid-season change in focus was implemented to assuage this, the story continued in exactly the same manner and managed to become even more severe.

-While development stalls to a degree for some of the characters in this second act, it still follows a tight, plot-item driven structure which sees the show through to an endgame that features the best mech-choreography I've experienced and an immensely mature, appropriate, and gripping resolution for all but one of the cast.
+This second act features even further integrated storytelling and development, similar to what is usually seen in Kamen Rider.
+It follows a tight, plot-item driven structure which sees the show through to an endgame that features the best mech-choreography I've experienced and an immensely mature, appropriate, and gripping resolution for all but one of the cast.
+Please do not automatically assume that the outlier's is handled badly or is without its merit, however.

 Go-Busters dwells consistently on the themes of overcoming weakness through partnership (and the family you make), having an acute awareness of what should drive you, finding the beauty in imperfection, resoluteness of action, and sacrifice.
 These are brought to bear by a relatively small cast of humans in tandem with a wonderful contingent of emotion (and ego) driven automatons that rival and often out-perform the Imagin in Kamen Rider Den-O.